A confidential document used in Mergers & Acquisitions

 Enter your name and email in the form below and download the free template now!

-This has been a guide to how to write a confidential information memorandum (CIM).
+This has been a guide on how to write a confidential information memorandum (CIM).
 The downloadable MS Word Template would be a good illustration of the types of information included in an offering memorandum.

-To keep learning and advancing your career we highly recommend these additional resources and templates:
+To keep learning and advancing your career, we highly recommend these additional resources and templates: